oat-sa/taohub-articles/articles/Frontend/Architecture/coding-guide.md

 ### General rules

  - Code should be consistent and easy to understand and self descriptive.
  - Writing comments when it is necessary is highly appreciated.
-Comments shouldn't be redundant with the code itself and provide additional and useful information.
+Comments shouldn't be redundant with the code itself (clear code document itself) but provide additional and useful information.
- - Variables, function, methods names should reflect the intent in a clear way.
+ - Variable, function, method names should reflect the intent in a clear way.
- - Variable definition should be separated always by new lines to help readability.
+ - Variable definitions should be separated always by new lines to help readability.
- - Each variable must be declared on a single line, and be declared using it's own statement (no comma after the declaration)
+ - Variable should be defined using it's own statement (no comma after the declaration)
  - Use 4 spaces for indents
  - No more than one blank line
  - No ASCII art within the source code
- - Use single quotes for string literals (or template literals if supported)
+ - Use single quotes for string literals
+ - Use template literals instead of concatenation with variables or for multi line strings
  - Brace style  [1TBS](https://en.wikipedia.org/wiki/Indentation_style#Variant:_1TBS_)
  - Try to avoid using ternary operator in complex cases (or don't use at all?)
  - Always use `===` instead of `==`